UrielP57/STAT107_Team-8_national_poverty/README.md

 # STAT107_PHC_Donnie_Marianne_Uriel

-## Introduction:
-The purpose of this experiment was to create and train a model to not only establish a connection with the Poverty headcount ratio between the Inflation and Population Growth.
-But potential create a means to see trends that will eventually help foresee potential spikes worldwide.
+### Introduction
+# Purpose:
+The purpose of this experiment is to figure out if the choose independent variables not only prove that to influence the Poverty Headcount ratio.
+But to potentially figure out if by building a linear regression (either with transformation or alternative one) can help fores the next decades world wide poverty rate.
+The result of this research can help organization as United Nations to create a movement to either compile member nations to invest more of their GDP into education and improving their individual economies.
+And whatever policies they move will affect businesses on all levels and those on a consumer level.

+# Benefit:
 This analysis should be to benefit government institutions that not only track but try to influence how much inflation would inflict upon society as a whole.
-Moreover to see as if the world's population continues to rise, the poverty line would be swayed by it.
-This would implicate federal policies that end up being passed or being killed in the senate.
-Which in turn would affect local business all the way to international ones and even affect industries on mutiple levels.

-## Question:
+Additionally knowing whether not a country like United Kingdom can reduce their nation's Poverty rate if unemployment is deemed the most influencing variable.
+The same applies for population growth however that is less controllable while being confined to moral reasons.

+# Question
+-Main Question: Is the choose variables of average of; Education% per GDP, Unemployment, Population growth, Inflation able to influence the Poverty rate of the world?

-Main Question: Is there a statistically significant correlation between inflation rate and the Poverty headcount ratio across countries worldwide?
+-Sub-Question: Is it possible to forecast the Poverty headcount ratio for the foreseeable future.
-Sub-Question: Which of the two effects; inflation rate or population growth, have a bigger influenced when it comes to affecting the Poverty headocunt ratio?

-## Plan:
+# Plan:
-We hope to answer our question since, if we are able to establish a connection between inflation to PHC.
-Then going forward it would be possible to train a model that could potential forecast the trends of inflation which would help government bodies worldwide create plans to counteract these shifts.
-However for the sub question, it is more of means of determining which of the two effects have a bigger influence if they do.
+We hope to answer our question since, if it is determined that the independent variables have a significant ability to influence the Poverty head count ratio.
+Then going forward it would be possible to train a model that could potential forecast which would help government bodies worldwide create plans to counteract these shifts.

-## Data:
+## Data
-The data that is available is NEW_DDAY and NEW_DDAY dos are from the same set (Poverty Head Count at $3.00 a day (2021 PPP)), API_1 and API_2 are from the same data set (Inflation consumer prices (annual %) for the World, Grow (Population growth (annual%)).
-However API_2 and NEW_DDAY dos is less about data and its importance is more of the information it can present since it contains notes left behind from the makers of the csv file.
-That would explain why certain values appeared.
+There are currently five different data sets, all of which are from World Bank Group database.
+The dependent variable is currently referencing to Poverty Headcount ratio or Poverty rate for short($3.00 a day) being names as ND.
+The independent variables are about annual Population growth by percent (Pop_Growth), Inflation consumer price (API), Education Statistic (Education), Unemployment rate based of countries total (unemployment).
+There was additional information provided with Poverty rate, inflation and Population growth however it was not important enough to add.

 ## Cleaning the Data:
-For each of the three data sets, it was needed to recreate a data frame since the original csv file showed each excel file to have their rows and columns in the wrong place.
-Since basic R function like summary() or mean() would grab information from the file's columns, it would output an answer.
-However the number result would be wrong since it would be grabbing all 270 countries info for 1960.
-So df_ND,API,PG are just data frames with all the numeric information of the orginal csv file.
-So it looks more visually more appealing and so it be a ton easier to use any built in graphing function that will not produce the wrong result.
+For all the data sets being presented here, all were downloaded in a wide form for an excel spread sheet.
+Any other method did not work, which is why for the idea to work I needed to have it in long form.
+So after stripping each row, I would divide each row into groups of 270 of 65 indexes long.
+Then i would be able to create a new data frame for each csv file so it be easier to ru further code and not look like an eyesore otherwise.
+The associated varible names were df_ND,df_API,df_PG,df_Unemp,df_ed.

 ## Visualization:
-We will be using linear regression, since it would not only help to answer our question.
-It would however make it easier to properly present our findings for the analysis section.
-Additionally the plan for this section is to compile the data into a linear regression so we are able to compare inflation to the Poverty head count for each 270 countries.
-Then we will code a way to compile all the results into four main groups, one for no signifcances and the other three will be based on p-value groups that the linear regression provides.
+Using not only linear regression but glm() function, we were able to created a forumla that not only did not better suit the data as a whole.
+It additionally was the best appalciation of said forumla, since applying poly(x, n) to the forumla onto Time varible.
+This allowed best version of glm created but it was a better fit when trying to use lm().
+We ended up using plot() to plot the glm function, which gave us four different vsiuals: Residuals vs Fitted, Q-Qresiduals, Scale location, Residual-Leverage.
 ## Analysis:
-Then we will use the group that passes the lowest p-values as our defined findings.
-This is where the previous two data sets of API_2, and NEW_DDAY dos will come in handing in terms of trying to explain what reason cause us to see the results that we end up finding.
-And additional see if forecasting the results is even possible.
+??????
+Ideas:
+explain how each indepedent variable inetracts with the dependent explain each result of the plot(glm())